 Then my roommate walked in one afternoon and I told her she looked amazing (what the heck did she do to her hair that day?).
 She had simply gotten tired of her boring long hair and booked a last minute appointment with Samantha at J-Elle Salon.
 I couldn’t believe it, her hair was still long but was flowy and luxurious looking all of a sudden (not kidding).
 Thanks to a new client referral system, I ended up paying $18 + tip for my cut.
 That’s cheaper than each product I walked away with!!

 We decided to go two inches longer than I requested so she could cut in longer layers that would require less styling.
 Samantha was attentive and answered all of my questions.
 She explained how to protect my hair (no more wet buns!) and said that I could section my hair into four braids while its drying to create loose waves for a no-styling option.
+She also recommended some professional hair care products that I’m definitely going to check out.

 Next, she demonstrated how to use a beachy waves spray and curl repair product with an airdry+diffuser method when I want a low-maintenance styling option.
 Before that style completely set, she grab a brush and demonstrated a blowout for me as well.
 That’s the final look I walked away with.